DavyJonesLocker/client_side_validations/README.markdown

 Client Side Validations made easy for your Rails 3 applications!

+In addition to this README please checkout the [wiki](https://github.com/bcardarella/client_side_validations/wiki)

 ## Project Goals ##

 1. Automatically extract and apply validation rules defined on the